Third Sunday of Advent (C)

 Homily

 That song always reminds me of a friend who came to see me once; when I went to the door I knew right away something was wrong.
 A look of depression covered her face -- the unmistakable look of a broken heart.
 It wasn’t long before I was hearing about a relationship gone wrong, of unrequited love, causing my friend a lot of pain.
-And this the first time she’d been hurt.
-She was married at one time to someone who was abusive when he drank -- which was all too often.
+And this wasn't the first time she’d been hurt.
+She was married to someone who was abusive when he drank -- which was all too often.

 It took a while after the divorce to trust someone new.
 One day she met a man she thought would make a perfect partner.
 She fell deeply in love.
 But after a year or so, he left her for another woman, quite suddenly, and without explanation, leaving her desolate.
-Crushed, she went in search of someone, anyone, to fill the gaping hole in her soul: “Looking for love in all the wrong places, in too many faces.”
+Crushed, she went in search of someone, anyone, to fill the gap in her soul: “Looking for love in all the wrong places, in too many faces.”
 The latest disappointment brought her to my door that day.

 Such is the human heart: It comes equipped with God-sized spaces, spaces longing to be filled with love, love given and returned.
 We’re always on the lookout for someone or something to fill the one vacuum nature abhors the most, to fill that incredible longing, that infinite desire of the human heart.
 In religious terms, we’re looking for “salvation.”